Azure/Azure-Sentinel/Tools/Create-Azure-Sentinel-Solution/V3/README.md

 ### Generate Solution Package

+NOTE: It is now recommended to use 'createSolutionV3.ps1' file instead of 'createSolutionV2.ps1'. 'createSolutionV2.ps1' is not recommended going forward. 'createSolutionV4.ps1' file is used for GitHub pipeline and is not used for local use. `'createSolutionV3.ps1' requires 'commonFunctions.ps1' file which is placed under 'Tools\Create-Azure-Sentinel-Solution\common' path and this file 'commonFunctions.ps1' has all core logic to create package.`

-To generate the solution package from the given input file, run the `createSolutionV2.ps1` script in the automation folder, `Tools/Create-Azure-Sentinel-Solution/V2`.
+To generate the solution package, run the `createSolutionV3.ps1` script in the automation folder, `Tools/Create-Azure-Sentinel-Solution/V3`.
 > Ex.
-From repository root, run: `./Tools/Create-Azure-Sentinel-Solution/V2/createSolutionV2.ps1`
+From repository root, run: `./Tools/Create-Azure-Sentinel-Solution/V3/createSolutionV3.ps1`

+Executing above command with ask you to enter the data file path in the solution as 'Enter solution data file path'.
+Just specify the data folder path from Solutions.
+No need to specify data file path.
 This will generate and compress the solution package, and name the package using the version provided in the input file.
+eg: Enter solution data file path : C:\Github\Azure-Sentinel\Solutions\Agari\data

+In above example we have provided path of data folder only without file name.
+Also there is NO need to copy paste data input file to Tools/input folder.

 The package consists of the following files: